-For example, you can access the extensions from your back office via the Plugins > Add New menu.
+For example, you can access the plugins from your back office via the menu Plugins > Add New.

 WPMarmite presented you the essential WordPress plugins in this article.

 WordPress.com is much more limited on this level.
-If you want the same freedom as with WordPress.org, you will need to subscribe to the Business version, for 25$/month (300$/year).
-Only paying this will you be able to install WooCommerce, Yoast SEO etc.
+If you want the same freedom as with WordPress.org, you will need to subscribe to the Business plan, for $25/month ($300/year).
+Only by paying this will you be able to install WooCommerce, Yoast SEO, etc.

 And in terms of themes, there are only about a hundred in the free and personal versions, and nearly 200 with the Premium offer.

-When setting up a website, whether for you or for a customer, it is often important to be able to modify it as you wish, so that it looks like what you expect.
+When setting up a website, whether for you or for a customer, it is often important to be able to modify it as you wish, so that it looks like the way you expect.

 With WordPress.com, the task is quite difficult.
-The free and personal versions do not allow you to customize the CSS code, which is so important to manage the visual aspect of your site.
+The free and personal plans do not allow you to customize the CSS code, which is so important to manage the visual aspect of your site.

-This option is available with the Premium offer.
-Otherwise, you will only have basic options, with which you can only influence color schemes, background designs, or even predefined font styles.
+This option is available with the Premium plan.
+Otherwise, you will only have basic options, with which you can only influence color schemes, background designs, and predefined font styles.

 With WordPress.org, you do whatever you want.
 You have access to all the files on your site and you are free to customize your site as you wish.

-Talking about that, a little something more before finishing this part on customizing the design.
-On WP.com, you can’t remove the WordPress.com branding from your footer, unless you subscribe to the Business offer.
+Speaking of customization, a little something more before finishing this part on customizing the design.
+On WP.com, you can’t remove the WordPress.com branding from your footer, unless you subscribe to the Business plan.

-There is nothing wrong or shameful with displaying that you are using WordPress.com (some people voluntarily leave the WP branding on their WordPress.org sites).
-But it can be percieved as quite unprofessional.
+There is nothing wrong or shameful with displaying that you are using WordPress.com (some people voluntarily leave the WP branding on their WordPress.org sites), but it can be perceived as quite unprofessional.